myokit/myokit/CONTRIBUTING.md

 ### E. Finishing touches

-8. Please check your code conforms to the [coding style guidelines](#coding-style-guidelines).
+8. Please check that your code conforms to the [coding style guidelines](#coding-style-guidelines).
-9. [Test your code!](#testing), and make sure it has 100% test coverage.
+9. [Test your code](#testing), checks will be run before merging to ensure the changes have 100% test coverage.
 10. Myokit has online documentation at http://docs.myokit.org/.
     To make sure any new methods or classes you added show up there, please read the [documentation](#documentation) section.
-11. If you made any changes that users should know about, add them to [CHANGELOG.md](./CHANGELOG.MD).

 ### E. Merging changes

-12. When you feel your code is finished, or at least warrants serious discussion, create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR).
+11. When you feel your code is finished, or at least warrants discussion, create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR).
+12. In your branch, update the [CHANGELOG.md](./CHANGELOG.MD) with a link to this PR and a concise summary of the changes.
-13. Once a PR has been created, it will be tested, reviewed, discussed, and if all goes well it'll be merged into the main source code.
+13. Finally, the PR will be tested, reviewed, discussed, and if all goes well it'll be merged into the main source code.

 Thanks!